St. John Knits

+Humberto Leon is the creative director.

 History

 St. John was founded in 1962 by former model Marie St John and her husband Robert Gray.
 While working in Los Angeles as a model, St John hand knit simple straight knit skirts and matching short sleeved tops for her own use.
 Her designs proved popular among her fellow models and she began designing and producing samples.
 Her fiancé at the time, Robert Gray, showed the designs to local retailer Bullock's who ordered 84 dresses.
 St John and Gray hired their mothers and another knitter and quickly set about production.
-The couple, now married, divided duties over the fledgling Irvine, CA business.
+The couple, now married, divided duties over the fledgling Irvine, California business.
 St John designed the clothes and oversaw production while Gray handled the marketing and sales.
 Their collections included tailored suits and dresses as well as casual sportswear.

 In 1990, Escada, formed by another husband and wife team Margaretha and Wolfgang Ley, purchased an 80% stake in St John Knits for $45 million.
 St John Knits used the funding to launch its own boutique stores.
-St John became a publicly owned company in 1993, with St John and Gray retaining 20% of the company.
-St John continued to manage the creative direction of the company while Gray served as CEO and chairman of the board.
+St John became a public company in 1993, with St John and Gray retaining 20% of the company.
+St John continued to manage the creative direction of the company while Gray was CEO and chairman.
 Their daughter, Kelly Gray, was appointed president of the company in 1996, ascending to the CEO position after her father's retirement in 2002.
 The Grays left St John Knits in 2005 when the company was purchased by a private equity firm.
-The pair were brought back only two years later as creative consultants after a series of disappointing collections and declining sales.
+The pair were brought back two years later as creative consultants after a series of disappointing collections and declining sales.